 (1) In this section —

-“remote communication” means any way of communicating at a distance including by telephone, telephone typewriter, fax, email and radio.
+remote communication means any way of communicating at a distance including by telephone, telephone typewriter, fax, email and radio.

 (2) This section applies to and in respect of an application for a warrant if another section in this Part requires the application to be made in accordance with this section.